Is there a cost to providers to receive and administer the vaccine?

 Is the COVID-19 vaccine mandated by DPH?

 No, the COVID-19 vaccine is not mandated by DPH.
 It is a voluntary vaccination program.
-The COVID-19 vaccine has been shown to be highly effective at preventing illness and it is an important tool in the fight against the pandemic.
+The COVID-19 vaccine has been shown to be highly effective at preventing illness and even more effective at preventing severe disease leading to hospitalization or death; it is the single best tool in the fight against the pandemic.

 Obtaining informed consent is a vital part of the vaccine administration process.
 Vaccine providers should consult with their legal counsel regarding an appropriate informed consent process and what documentation may be recommended or required by their particular organization.
 Information regarding informed consent for minors is provided below.